Vimeo OTT Data Processing Agreement

 Vimeo OTT will notify Producer when it receives an individual rights request for erasure or access to information relating to Producer Customer Data.
 It is Producer’s responsibility to supplement such request with any data or information not available to Vimeo OTT, to the extent the provision of such supplemental information is required by law.

-In the event that the Standard Contractual Clauses are determined by competent authority to be invalid under Applicable Data Protection Law, Vimeo OTT shall, as soon as possible, adopt an appropriate alternative transfer mechanism.
-In the event that Vimeo fails to adopt an alternative transfer mechanism by the effective date of the invalidation, Producer may terminate the Vimeo OTT Services Agreement, at no cost, as of right and without prejudice to Producer’s other rights and remedies under the Vimeo OTT Services Agreement.
+In the event the Standard Contractual Clauses are determined by competent authority to be invalid under Applicable Privacy and Data Protection Law, Vimeo OTT shall, as soon as possible, adopt an appropriate alternative transfer mechanism.
+In the event that Vimeo OTT fails to adopt an alternative transfer mechanism by the effective date of the invalidation, Producer may terminate the Vimeo OTT Services Agreement, at no cost, as of right and without prejudice to Producer’s other rights and remedies under the Vimeo OTT Services Agreement.

 If Vimeo OTT receives an order from any third party for compelled disclosure of Producer Customer Data that has been transferred using the Standard Contractual Clauses, Vimeo OTT will:

 Use every reasonable effort to redirect the third party to request the data directly from Producer;